These dates are subject to slight variation according to seasonal conditions, but any alterations will be advertised locally.

 Lighting fires on your property can be extremely dangerous.
-Prohibited and Restricted burning dates are set according to seasonal conditions and may be adjusted.
-General information, legal requirements and dates are available in the Fire Break Order 2022-2023.
+The Prohibited and Restricted burning period dates are set according to seasonal conditions and may be adjusted.
+General information, legal requirements and dates are available in the document below.

 Prohibited Burning Period